 Eastern Parson Spider - Herpyllus ecclesiasticus

-The common name derives from the dorsal abdominal stripe resembling an old-style cravat worn by clergy in the 18th century.
+On a lighter note, their common name derives from the dorsal abdominal stripe resembling an old-style cravat worn by clergy in the 18th century.
 [2]

-The ground spiders (family Gnaphosidae) include nearly 2,000 described species in over 100 genera worldwide.
+The ground spiders include nearly 2,000 described species in over 100 genera worldwide.
 Ground spiders are characterized by their longer cylindrical anterior spinnerets being far enough apart that the median spinners are visible.

 Ground spiders do not build webs for prey capture, but are active nocturnal hunters, mostly of other spiders.
 [1] They chase down their prey much like the wolf spiders (family Lycosidae) or the jumping spiders (family Salticidae).
 They spend the day in a silken retreat.
 The thick-walled egg sacs are guarded by the mother until the spiderlings hatch.
 [3]